 Runa Ray studied in India, and when unsure if she should be a doctor or a designer her mother encouraged her to chase the arts.
 She entered design school and was quickly awarded with best collection.
 From there she was given a scholarship to study in Paris.

 “Paris was really interesting because I did my masters in fashion engineering.
 I was the only one in school who got an internship at John Galliano at the House of Dior.
 That was fantastic!
 That was my first foray into couture and understanding what it entails, and the kind of work that goes into it, the creativity, the mindset, the way people get lost in an idea.
 If you have a theme, you would listen to that music.
 If you were working on a Japanese theme you would be listening to Japanese music.
 You would eat sushi.
 You would be inspired by everything to do with Japan and that’s how you create your collection. “

 After leaving Paris, Runa returned to India where she launched Mojo Design Studios which specializes in ready-to-wear and moto-style jackets.
 In 2016 her private label Runa Ray was launched to fulfill her passion for sustainable fashion design, sending eco-friendly collections down the runway of New York Fashion Week.

 Clothes that can save the world

-The recent collection I showcased in Tokyo was to do with the garments should be given back to the planet.
-Because as a designer I think it is important to keep the end in mind.
+“The recent collection I showcased in Tokyo was to show how garments should be given back to the planet.
+As a designer, I think it is important to keep the end in mind.
 So before starting the process, you understand where your product is going to end up.
 Once you have that in mind, it’s easier to design the product.
-When I was in Delhi, I saw a lot of these landfills and I was appalled by it.
-It’s really sad and there are like these huge mountains and you see trucks go over it.
-So how can you as a designer help make this world a better place or rather like save the planet.
+When I was in Delhi, I saw a lot of landfills and I was appalled by it.
+It’s really sad to see these huge mountains of garbage with trucks driving over it.
+So as a designer, I want to help make this world a better place or and do my part to help save the planet.”

-- Dale Noelle: NYFW Mingle Mentor Spotlight - April 12, 2019
+- Meet Dale Noelle, Founder of TRUE Model Management & NYFW Mingle Mentor - April 12, 2019